The first time I breastfed in public, in front of our parents was the funniest most bizarre experience as a new mother.

 My husband’s mom (who comes from the Caribbean) would remove my nursing blanket when I breastfed.

-She’s a womyn of very little words, so I assume she felt the baby could be suffocating.
-I was told, island womyn have no shame and are not ridiculed for breastfeeding in public.
+She’s a woman of very little words, so I assume she felt the baby could be suffocating.
+I was told, island women have no shame and are not ridiculed for breastfeeding in public.

 On the other hand, my mom (American) went through great lengths to make sure I was fully covered with blankets.
 She even used her body as a shield, so no one would see how I fed my child.

 What’s ironic about the situation is that my mother breastfed all of her children -- His mother did not.

 So my mother’s overreaction surprised me, while I gained strength from my in-law's boldness.

 Things did change as our babies approached their first birthday.
 At that point, I think both sides agreed I should give up the boob.

 What has your experience been breastfeeding around your family?
 What was your response?
 How did those experiences mold your breastfeeding journey?